Daniel Nannskog: Sichuan Guancheng

 Nannskog left Landskrona BoIS in summer of 2003 to join the Chinese club Sichuan Guancheng on a two-year deal.
 He went on to stay for a year-and a half, but terminated his contract in order to play for his old coach Janne Jönsson at Stabæk in the 2005 season.

 Stabæk

 2005–2007

 His first season at Stabæk was very successful, with his club being promoted in style.
 "The Body" Nannskog was also named top scorer with 27 goals in 29 games.

 Nannskogs debut in the Norwegian top division was successful.
 They finished fifth, just outside an UEFA Cup spot.
 Nannskog was crowned top scorer with his 19 goals, one goal ahead of team-mate Veigar Páll Gunnarsson.
-Nannskog and Stabæk continued their progress, and for a second time in a row, he managed to score 19 goals, but this time finishing behind Brann's Torstein Helstad, who scored 22.
+Nannskog and Stabæk continued their progress, and for a second time in a row, he managed to score 19 goals, but this time finishing behind Brann's Thorstein Helstad, who scored 22.
 However, Stabæk did better in the league, finishing second behind Brann.
 They were in front half way, but did not have the edge in the second part of the season.